What is an Insider Threat?

 However, as you know, an insider could be …

-According to one research report, more than 20% of breaches are a result of human error, 25% involve phishing (inherently human), and almost 40% use credentials that are stolen or weak (fundamentally human).
+According to one research report, more than 20% of breaches are a result of human error, 25% involve phishing and almost 40% use stolen or weak credentials.
 These numbers highlight a critical reality: the most common potential insider threat indicator is human behavior.

 Why Insider Threat Risks Continue to Grow